First-Light-Games/azure-devops-helpers-templates/README.md

-# azure-devops-helpers-templates
+# FLG Azure Pipelines Templates
-Some helper templates to use inside azure devops pipelines
+Some templates we use to help build our backend and game pipelines.